Burundi Immigration

 How long does it take to get permanent residency in Burundi?

-PR eligibility in Burundi comes after 20-99 years of legal residence, varying by visa type.
+PR eligibility in Burundi comes after 2varies by visa type of legal residence, varying by visa type.
 Full citizenship requires at least 25 years.

 What is the cost of living in Burundi?